 In a RICO case, the government must prove that:

 If you're facing prosecution under RICO, get our attorney on your case quickly.
-At Martin G. Weinberg, Attorney at Law, we aren't afraid to take on a challenge and will fight tirelessly on your behalf white collar charge.
+We aren't afraid to take on a challenge and will fight tirelessly on your behalf white collar charge.
 When you retain the services of our experienced and award-winning lawyer, you can be confident we will provide the aggressive representation you need.

 “One of the deans of the criminal defense bar!”- David O. Markus